DiamondLightSource/malcolmjs/docs/source/userguide/glossary.rst

 A port on a `block_` responsible for transmitting data generated within that Block.

 Every Source Port within a Block has a pre-defined type as described in the Block specification.
-For details of individual Blocks see `PandABlocks-FPGA`_.

 .. _sink_port_: